Healey (surname)

 Healey is an Irish surname derived from two distinct ancient Irish families Ó hÉilidhe or Ó hÉalaighthe, whose Gaelic origins have been anglicized as Healey or similar.
 Common variations in English include Haley and Healy.

-Less common, this surname may also be an English toponymic surname, from Healey near Manchester and possibly also from other places named Healey in Yorkshire and Northumberland.
+Less commonly, this surname may also be an English toponymic surname – from Healey near Manchester and possibly also from other places named Healey in Yorkshire and Northumberland.